-4.5.1.1 System of responsibility levels
+4.4.2.1 System of responsibility levels

 Each role at DZ PRIVATBANK that is not covered by a CN pay agreement is rated according to knowledge/ability, problem-solving, responsibility, and strategic importance and then assigned to one of four responsibility levels.
 The percentage share represented by the reference bonus and the lower and upper limits for the employee's remuneration depend on the responsibility level to which his or her role is assigned.
 This share ranges from 5 percent to a maximum of 40 percent of the annual fixed salary.
 The remuneration of employees in control units is more oriented toward annual fixed salary.
 Their possible reference bonus therefore ranges from 5 percent to a maximum of 20 percent of the annual fixed salary.
-The total variable remuneration of employees in control departments must not exceed a third of their total annual remuneration.
+The total variable remuneration of employees in control units must not exceed a third of their total annual remuneration.

-4.5.1.2 Calculation of the variable component
+4.4.2.2 Calculation of the variable component

-The following formula is used to calculate the variable component as part of the annual bonus process:
+The bonus system links the reference bonus to individual performance, the performance of the relevant segments, and DZ PRIVATBANK's overall performance.
+The following formula is used to calculate the bonus as part of the annual bonus process:

-Bonus = (reference bonus x individual performance factor x segment factor x location factor)
+Bonus = reference bonus x individual performance factor x segment factor x location factor

-When calculating the bonus, the aim is to both recognize employees' high level of dedication and enable them to actively share in the success of their segment and of DZ PRIVATBANK as a company.
-That is why the bonus is determined using further performance factors in addition to the segment and overall bank targets.
+When calculating the bonus, the aim is to both recognize employees' high level of dedication and enable them to share in the success of their segment and of DZ PRIVATBANK as a company.
+That is why the segment and location factors are used as additional performance factors in determining the bonus.
 The level of these factors is as follows:

+Performance factors level

-- Individual performance factor: 0.5 to 1.8
+Individual performance factor: 0.5 to 1.8

-- Segment factor: 0.8 to 1.2
+Segment factor: 0.8 to 1.2

-- Location factor: 0.8 to 1.2
+Location factor: 0.8 to 1.2

-The Board of Managing Directors sets the segment factors and the location factor.
-The bank can set an individual performance factor and the location factor in a particular country (so that it differs from the location factor in other countries) at zero, if required under local regulatory and statutory provisions.
+The individual performance factor (IPF) is set on the basis of the employee's personal target achievement during the annual performance review with his or her manager.
+The breadth of the IPF range enables employees to have a direct influence on their bonus.
+The Board of Managing Directors sets the location and segment factors.
+The bank can set an individual performance factor and/or the location factor in a particular country at zero if this appears necessary under local regulatory and/or statutory provisions.
 This ensures that it is possible to cancel an employee's bonus.
 The segment factors for the variable remuneration of employees in control units are not based on the same remuneration parameters as for the employees in the segments overseen by the control units.